Ali-RS/jme-vehicles/readme.md

 + F12 : capture a screenshot to the current working directory
 + Esc : return to the Main Menu

+When the chase-camera viewpoint is active:

+ + Numpad7 : dolly forward (toward the vehicle)
+ + Numpad1 : dolly back (away from the vehicle)
+ + Numpad8 or drag upward with MMB : orbit upward (to look down on the vehicle)
+ + Numpad2 or drag downward with MMB : orbit downward (to look up at the vehicle)
+ + Numpad5 : reset the viewpoint location relative to the vehicle
+ + Numpad9 or wheel up : zoom in (narrow the field of view)
+ + Numpad3 or wheel down : zoom out (widen the field of view)
+ + Numpad6 : reset the field of view (to 90 degrees vertically)

 [Jump to table of contents](#toc)

 [atryder]: https://github.com/ATryder "Adam T. Ryder"